ROSAROCHAZAMORA/ROSAROCHAZAMORA.github.io/about.md

 permalink: /about/
 ---

 Hi all!
-I am a chemistry undergratdute student at Calpoly SLO.
-I found my pasison for chemistry when I took my Organic Chemistry classes.
-Besides of my passion for chemsitry, I enjoy riding my road bike and hiking.
+I am an undergratdute chemistry student at Calpoly SLO.
+Besides of my passion for chemsitry, I enjoy riding my road bike, and hiking.

 ### More Information